simitiangreg/econ_143/README.md

 # econ 143

-This repo comprises of a compilation of five problem sets for UC Berkeley's ECON 143, Applied Econometrics.
-This is an elective course, typically taken after ECON 141, the required econometrics class.
+This repo comprises of a compilation of 5 problem sets for UC Berkeley's ECON 143, Applied Econometrics.
+This is an elective course, typically taken after ECON 140 (Econometrics) or ECON 141 (Mathematically-Intensive Econometrics), the required econometrics class.

   1) Duration and Survival Analysis for Prison Recidivism